Progressive-Victory/client/README.md

 ### How to create command object

-Command objects are a genaric and can be used for any object the following is the example of a button interaction.
-Button interactions should be placed in the Dirctory path set in the `commandPath` or `contextMenuPath`
+Command objects are a generic and can be used for any object the following is the example of a button interaction.
+Button interactions should be placed in the Directory path set in the `commandPath` or `contextMenuPath`

 ```ts
 import { ChatInputCommand } from '@progressive-victory/client';